helloworldless/davidagood.com/content/blog/what-im-working-on/index.md

 - Basic CI/CD pipeline (deploy on commit) for davidagood.com
     - Uses AWS CodeBuild and CodePipeline
-    - Follow-up: wiping S3 bucket contents is currently a post-build step rather than its own step in the pipeline.
-Looking at Step Functions or just adding a Code Pipeline step which calls a lambda.
+    - Completed follow-ups:
+        - Wipe S3 bucket via Lambda instead of in CodeBuild buildspec post-build step
-    - Also need to add CloudFront cache invalidation as part of the pipeline
+        - Invalidate CloudFront distribution via Lambda invalidation as part of the pipeline
 - [Twitter Unfollower Alerts](https://github.com/helloworldless/twitter-unfollower-alerts)
     - Plenty of follow-ups mentioned in the readme